Atari Force

 Atari Force is the name of two comic book series published by DC Comics from 1982 to 1986.
-Both were loosely based on trademarks of Atari, Inc.
+Both were loosely based on video games and trademarks owned by Atari, Inc.

 Publication history

 The first Atari Force title was a series of minicomics created in 1982 to be packed in with certain Atari 2600 video game titles from fellow Warner Communications subsidiary Atari, Inc. The five games which included the comics were Defender, Berzerk, Star Raiders, Phoenix, and Galaxian.
 The comics were written by Gerry Conway and Roy Thomas with artists Ross Andru, Gil Kane, Dick Giordano, and Mike DeCarlo.

 An Atari Force special insert appeared in two comic books cover dated January 1983 and served as a prequel to the ongoing series launched a year later.
 The insert was the story previously published in the Phoenix minicomic, but the story title was changed to "Code Name: Liberator" and the featured ship's name became Liberator.
 In addition, the art for the aliens showed them as more frog-like.
 Atari released a Liberator arcade game featuring Commander Martin Champion and the Atari Force name.

 In 1983, DC Comics published a graphic novel based on Star Raiders that tied into the mini-comics.
 It was the first title of the DC Graphic Novel series.
 It was written by Elliot S!
 Maggin and illustrated by José Luis García-López in his first ongoing monthly series.
 The graphic novel was a larger format than normal comic books, and reached a larger market (via comic book specialty stores) than the small subset of customers who bought the 2600 cartridge.

 The second series (Jan.
 1984 - Aug.
 1985) was released monthly, in conventional comic-book format, and lasted for 20 issues.
 Gerry Conway returned as writer while José Luis García-López became the main pencil artist.
 However, original series concept artist Ross Andru illustrated issues #4–5.
 In issue #13, Eduardo Barreto took over as penciler and, in #14, Mike Baron became the regular writer through the final issue.
 Issues #12-20 also featured backup stories by different writers and artists.
 In 1986, a "Special" issue was released with work by different creators, some of whom had done backup stories for volume 2.
 The backup story of issue #20, "Hukka vs. the Bob!" by Keith Giffen, Robert Loren Fleming, and Karl Kesel, was reprinted in April 1986 in the Best of DC #71 digest, containing the Year's Best Comics Stories, and was voted as one of the best comic book stories of the year in Comics Buyers Guide magazine, among others.

 In 2015, Dynamite Entertainment announced plans to reprint the original comic book and release new comics based on Atari properties: Asteroids, Centipede, Crystal Castles, Missile Command, Tempest, and Yars' Revenge.
 The reprinted Atari Force comics were solicited in 2017, but never materialized.